 The sounds written with two letters have the following values:

-- for th, lh, and nh the h indicates that the tip of the tongue is placed between the teeth, so pronounce lh like l but with the tongue tip between the teeth, the same for nh and th — sometimes th can sound like English ‘th’ in ‘this’, but the Yinggarda sound does not have the noisy friction of the English sound
+- for th, lh, and nh the h indicates that the tip of the tongue is placed between the teeth, so pronounce lh like l but with the tongue tip between the teeth, the same for nh and th — sometimes th can sound like English ‘th’ in ‘this’, but the Gascoyne languages sound does not have the noisy friction of the English sound

 - for rd, rl, and rn the r indicates that the tip of the tongue is raised and curled backwards to produce what are called ‘retroflex’ sounds.
 You can approximate this by producing an American English ‘r’ plus ‘d’ or ‘l’ or ‘n’

-Yingarda has two r-sounds: a glide r with the tongue tip turned back, similar to an American ‘r’, and a short flap r (pronounced very quickly, like the ‘d’ in the middle of Australian English words) or alternatively a rolled r pronounced like a Scottish ‘r’.
+Gascoyne region Indigenous languages have two r-sounds: a glide r with the tongue tip turned back, similar to an American ‘r’, and a short flap r (pronounced very quickly, like the ‘d’ in the middle of Australian English words) or alternatively a rolled r pronounced like a Scottish ‘r’.
 The difference between the ‘r’s’ is important for meaning.